Chelsea Brady: Storylines

 In November, Chelsea and Nick break into Ford's dorm to obtain proof that he is indeed the campus rapist.
 They have pictures that are illegally obtained.
 Chelsea's father Bo and Stephanie's father Steve are forced to confront Ford.
 After being appalled by the university's unwillingness to do anything to Ford, the girls lure him into their sorority house where Chelsea pretends to be interested in him.
 The girls drug his drink but Ford switches the drinks and Chelsea ends up drugged.
 In a fight on the stairs, Ford falls backwards and dies.
 The girls, with the help of Max Brady, bury Ford in the basement of the house.

 Chelsea's father Bo Brady is later admitted to the hospital for pancreatic issues.
 Chelsea is found to be a match and is scheduled for an experimental operation to graft some of her pancreas to save Bo.
 Bo's handsome and earth-friendly doctor, Dr. Daniel Jonas, (who is brought in by Victor Kiriakis) performs the surgery.
 He and Chelsea grew to become friends and their friendship turned into an attraction that went beyond "just friends".
 However Daniel fought it at first.
 He was older, she was his patient at one point, and he was still mourning his late wife, for which he blamed himself for her death.
 However, he decided follow his heart with Chelsea and they started dating.
 Unfortunately, the happiness did not last as Chelsea found out that Daniel had slept with her grandmother Kate before they started dating.
 Chelsea broke up with Daniel.

 Kate Roberts, her grandmother, and Dr. Jonas become involved as he treats her for lung cancer.

 Afterwards, she begins defending Nick Fallon, her "first love," who is charged with Trent Robbins murder, and growing closer to her old flame, Max Brady, whom she kissed at New years dinner at Chez Rouge, suggesting that they may get back together.
 Max and Chelsea spend a lot more time together and old feelings come back.
 They both realize that they are in love with each other and that they need to be together now.
 Chelsea also volunteers at the hospital, where she establishes a connection with Abe and Lexie's son, Theo.

 Chelsea goes to England to be with her mom after Billie is involved in a car accident.
 She later returns to Salem and announces that she will be staying in London.
 She reunites with Max and they get engaged.
 They decide to leave Salem and move to London.
+She returns to Salem in 2023 for Victor Kiriakis' memorial, revealing she and Max have a son, Isaac.